Galaxy (radio network): History

 The first Galaxy station, Galaxy Radio was launched in 1990 in Bristol broadcasting from studios in Portland Square on the 97.2 FM frequency.
 The station became a key rival to the city's GWR FM station and was operated by the Chiltern Radio Group under the "Hot FM" brand.
-The line up at the time included Andy Gelder, Rik Scott, Keith Francis (station manager), Andy Beeley, Tristan B, Bob Prince, Tin Tin and Roni Size.
+The line up at the time included Andy Gelder, Rik Scott, Keith Francis (Gooden) Station and programme manager, Andy Beeley, Tristan B, Bob Prince, Tin Tin and Roni Size.
 It quickly became the most successful dance music station in the UK and was reaching half of all 16- to 24-year-olds in the city every week.
 In 1994, the station was awarded the licence to broadcast on the new Severn Estuary frequency on 101 MHz serving South Wales and the West of England areas and was rebranded as Galaxy 101.
 Chrysalis Radio purchased the station in 1996 and in 1997 expanded the network by buying the Faze FM operated stations which were Kiss 102 in Manchester (which became Galaxy Manchester) and Kiss 105 in Yorkshire (which became Galaxy Yorkshire) respectively.
 In 1998, black community station Choice FM was acquired in Birmingham and became Galaxy Birmingham.
 Chrysalis Radio scored another success in 1999 with the Radio Authority's award of the North East regional licence to Galaxy North East.
 However, Galaxy 101's success in Bristol was starting to falter, and the station was sold to the GWR Group in 2002, becoming Vibe 101 (now Kiss 101).
 On 7 November 2008, Xfm Scotland became Galaxy Scotland after Global Radio purchased GCap.

 With Galaxy renaming their stations in 2006 to their respective areas of Birmingham, Manchester, North East, Yorkshire and Digital, they introduced a new "Up for It" image but at the same time being a more grown-up station.
 This is reflective in Galaxy's demographic now increasing from the 15–29 age range to the 15–34 age range.

 The owners of Galaxy, Global Radio, did have aims to expand the radio brand across the UK by introducing new stations but only two occurred for Scotland with Galaxy Scotland and for the south coast of England with Galaxy South Coast before it was decided to roll out the Capital FM brand instead.

 In August 2009, following Chill being taken off air, Galaxy replaced the station on numerous networks in different areas including Bournemouth, Cambridge, Cardiff, Norwich, Peterborough, Southend and more.

 Until 14 November 2010, Galaxy Yorkshire was available on Sky channel 0112 and Virgin Media channel 919.
 Galaxy was due to be available on various platforms like Freeview, (channel 724) and Freesat. but never came into effect.